vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 - Validation: warning-free macOS Debug build; all 22 existing CTest targets pass (10.77 s).

+## Give each VM track one state owner

+- Merged the state-only `VmTrackRuntime` into `VmTrackExecutor`. `VmApi` now borrows that executor and the current command directly, removing the runtime factory and its separately supplied sequence reference.
+The format-facing API and compiled playback interface remain unchanged.
+- Narrowed `LoopDetector` to recording visits and returning prior visit ticks.
+  The executor owns flow decisions and uses its current tick as the loop end, eliminating the intermediate `LoopPoint` record.
+Call-stack/repeat identity, finite-branch handling, loop markers, and replay policies are preserved.
+- Removed two internal types and 37 production lines.
+No test changes.
+- Validation: warning-free macOS Debug build; all 22 existing CTest targets pass (10.75 s).

 ## Further investigation

 - Keep test growth proportional to behavioral risk.
 Prefer existing coverage